TheMariday/marimapper/README.md

 </details>

-To install any of the above backends, run:

-`pip install "marimapper[backend_name] @ git+http://github.com/themariday/marimapper"`

 If your LED backend isn't supported, you need to write your own.
 Open a new python file called `my_backend.py` and copy the below stub into it.